d-Rickyy-b/Python-BlackJackBot/README.md

 This is the code for my Telegram Bot with which you can play the game Black Jack.
 You can find it here: https://telegram.me/BlackJackBot

 The main file, which needs to be executed is 'main.py'.
-You need to put your API-Token in the right place in the main file.
+Please create a copy of the config.sample.py, name it config.py and enter the config data (e.g. bot token).

-## Other Software
+## Setup

 The bot uses the [python-telegram-bot](https://python-telegram-bot.org/) framework to make Telegram API calls.
 You can install it like that:

-``pip install python-telegram-bot``
+``pip install -r requirements.txt``

 ## Database